 - Listen actively.
 Switch your phone off and put it in your bag so you don’t get tempted to check your messages during class.

 - Make notes!
 Though studies find that people are more likely to remember things if they make notes by hand instead of typing, it’s up to you which method works best for you.
-Either way, don’t just copy your lecturer’s PowerPoint (especially if it’s uploaded anyway), but write down additional information, key concepts, explanations, everything that’ll help you revise the lesson later.
+Either way, don’t just copy your lecturer’s PowerPoint (especially if it’s uploaded anyway), but write down additional information, key concepts, explanations, anything that’ll help you revise the lesson later.
 Also highlight important keywords and write down questions you want to look up.

 - Review and revise.
 Structure your notes, write short summaries, try to find links to topics discussed in previous sessions.
 It also helps to make your notes visually appealing: use colours or symbols, make headings, use a fresh piece of paper and write neatly if you write by hand.
 If you want to avoid last minute cramming, revise sessions every week or at least every other week.